Green Communities Center

 Financing Green Infrastructure Projects

-This briefing paper examines the unique characteristics of public green infrastructure projects that, when compared to traditional gray infrastructure, require special consideration in the budget process and may lend themselves to innovating funding strategies.
+This first briefing paper in a series of three examines the unique characteristics of public green infrastructure projects that, when compared to traditional gray infrastructure, require special consideration in the budget process and may lend themselves to innovating funding strategies.

 Green Infrastructure and Park System Planning

-This briefing paper explores how green infrastructure can be integrated into park system planning, thus providing an overall framework and direction for implementing green stormwater infrastructure in parks to benefit underserved communities
+This third briefing paper in a series of three explores how green infrastructure can be integrated into park system planning, thus providing an overall framework and direction for implementing green stormwater infrastructure in parks to benefit underserved communities

 Resource Guide for Planning, Designing, and Implementing Green Infrastructure in Parks